Hello everyone, This is a blog post on Citrix PVS and it’s divided into three parts.

 Citrix Provisioning supports a connector for Citrix Cloud integration.
 It enables provisioned VDAs to be used in Citrix DaaS (formerly Citrix Virtual Apps and Desktops service).
 This connector provides the same functionality used in on-premises deployments.

 Before we start let’s see a few faqs on provisioning services (PVS).

-What is the provisioning services (PVS)?
+What are the provisioning services (PVS)?

-It’s a citrix image provisioning technology.
+It’s a Citrix image provisioning technology.
 It’s used to provision images to multiple machines from a centrally managed image.

-Is PVS is part of Citrix Cloud?
+Is PVS part of Citrix Cloud?

 What are the benefits of provisioning services?